harrizazham98/DataScienceProj/005_CarPurchase/README.md

          pip install sktime[all_extras]

-5. At your editor such as Visual Studio, make sure you change the kernel to "dataScience" and then you can run the jupyterbook accordingly. <br>
+5. At your editor such as Visual Studio, make sure you change the kernel to "dataScienceProject" and then you can run the jupyterbook accordingly. <br>

 ## Q1